geoffrich/seattlejs-slides-2023/slides.md

 <!--
 Everyone has JS, right?
 No

+very few people disable JS. but it's common for people to be in situations where JS is slow to load or even fails to load

-If all your logic is in JS, if your JS fails to load, then you're out of luck But if your app is SvelteKit, the defaults will ensure some functionality (SSR, links to navigate, forms submit data) -->
+If all your logic is in JS, if your JS fails to load, then you're out of luck

+But if your app is SvelteKit (or another framework that prioritizes PE), the defaults will ensure some functionality (SSR, links to navigate, forms submit data)
+-->

 ---